-According to “Homework In America,” a 2014 Brown Center Report on American Education, homework for students in grades 3 through twelve takes an average of one hour per night and rarely exceeds two hours per night.
+According to “Homework In America,” a 2014 Brown Center Report on American Education, homework for students in third grade through twelve takes an average of one hour per night and rarely exceeds two hours per night.
 I doubt they factored in the time it takes to actually get your child to sit down and complete his homework!
-Nevertheless, you can help him make his space a little more inviting with these ideas.
+Nevertheless, you can help your kiddos make their homework feel less like work with these tips!

 The right time

 When does your child prefer to do his homework?
 (I can hear my own children shout “Never!” as I write this.)
 Right after school?
 Before dinner?
 After a shower?
 Recognize the time that your child feels most refreshed and clear-headed and have him tackle his assignments then.
 Some children may even benefit from breaking up their homework.
 They can tackle one subject at a time, taking breaks in between to eat dinner, shower, do extracurricular activities, etc.

 Your child should have a designated space free of distractions to complete his homework.
 The kind of space a child needs may depend on what grade level he is in.
 Elementary schoolers may need to be in a more central location so parents can easily offer assistance while attending to their own responsibilities, while students in middle or high school may do better with a more secluded space.
 Make sure the TV, phone and other electronics are out of sight, aside from a computer if needed.

 If you want the space to be more inviting, enlist your child’s help.
 Help him to find his favorite place in the house, whether it is the kitchen table, his room or a sunny spot on the patio.
 Decorate the area with a splash of his favorite color.
 If he has chosen a common area in the house, create a mobile homework station for him.
 Transform a plain plastic filing cabinet on wheels by adding colorful contact paper on the top and funky labels for each drawer.
 You can also convert a few IKEA spice racks into decorative bookshelves by painting them and arranging them on the wall.